-Sexual harassment is a form of discrimination and violates this policy.
+Sexual harassment is a form of discrimination that violates this policy.
 Sexual harassment is defined as unwelcome sexual advances, request for sexual favors, and other verbal or physical conduct of a sexual nature when:

-- Submission to such conduct is made either explicitly or implicitly as a term or condition of an individual's employment. - Submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individuals. - Such conduct has the purpose or effect of substantially interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment.
+- Submission to such conduct is made either explicitly or implicitly as a term or condition of an individual's employment. - Submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individuals.